msalibian/STAT406/Lecture14/README.md

 Lecture slides
 --------------

-Preliminary lecture slides are [here](STAT406-18-lecture-14-preliminary.pdf).
+The lecture slides are [here](STAT406-18-lecture-14.pdf).
+Additional notes about model-based classification are [here](model-based-classification.pdf).

 QDA
 ---